sadeghtkd/Hadith_Database/README.md

-# Hadith_Database
+# SQLite Hadith Database
-517 Hadiths of the Prophet Muhammad  and Ahl al-Bayt
+517 Hadiths of the Prophet Muhammad  and Ahl al-Bayt with English , Arabic and Persian text.